 Upon admission to the hospital, please bring a copy of your most up-to-date Advance Directives; individual situations and wishes change, therefore the hospital cannot assume the validity of the Advanced Directives that were provided at a previous, or current, hospital admission.

 If you have questions or concerns regarding Advance Directives, Frisbie encourages you to talk with your physician and loved ones.
-For additional information about how to execute an Advance Directive, please contact the Care Management Department at (603) 335-8144.
-To learn more about Advance Care Directives. visit the Foundation for Healthy Communities.
+For additional information about how to execute an Advance Directive, please contact Case Management at (603) 335-8144.